eastein/zmstream/README.txt

 # Purpose

 ZMStream is a library for creating creating an iterable object for image frames from a ZoneMinder stream, other motion jpeg stream, or anything FFMPEG can handle.
 Frames are emitted as `PIL.Image.Image` objects.
+Additionally, motion jpeg server support is available as zmstream.Server.

 # Dependencies